wliu044/CSI4900-PROJECT/README.md

 src: The source code for the project.
 util: The utility functions for the project.
 views: The view templates for the project.
-Credits
-GMALL was developed by Wei Liu and Ruo Yan Xu as their honor project for CSI4900 at the University of Ottawa, under the supervision of Professor Stéphane Some.